 When Can You Use Ratchet straps?

 Unlike winch straps, ratchet straps do not require your truck to have winches installed along the sides.
+You shouldn’t discredit winches, though!
 Winches wind and unwind your polyester webbed straps, so they can be useful for some projects.
-For more information about winch straps, got through the details of winch straps
+For more information about winch straps, got through the details of winch straps.

-Instead, ratchet straps can be secured independently to any kind of anchor point on the floor or side of your trailer.
+When compared to winch straps, ratchet tie-down straps can be secured independently to any kind of anchor point on the floor or side of your trailer.
+This makes them preferred among most flatbed truckers.
 You can use them whenever you need to secure a piece of cargo for transport.
-They can be used

-Make sure your load doesn’t exceed the ratchet straps’ working load limit.
+Always make sure your load doesn’t exceed the ratchet straps’ working load limit before you begin hauling.
 If it does, you might have to use multiple straps in short length-wise intervals to disperse the tension enough to secure the load safely.
 Or, it may be more appropriate to use a winch strap or a G70 chain to secure your cargo, rather than a ratchet strap.

 How to Use Ratchet Straps in 9 Easy Steps;

 Step – 3.
-Weave the Strap from The Open Slot
+Thread the Strap Through Open Slot

-Take the attached hooks on both ends of the strap and place them into position.
+- Take the attached end-fittings on both ends – flat hook, chain anchor, etc. – of the strap and place them into position.

 Step – 5.
 Pull the Free End of The Strap

-Pump the ratchet handle to get rid of any remaining slack.
+- Pump the ratchet handle to get rid of any remaining slack and tighten the strap.
 When you do this, you should see the strap wrapping around the axle.

 Step – 8.
 Pull and Hold The Release Handle